AdaCore/gnatstudio/docs/users_guide/extending.rst

   currently selected variable opens a text entry which you can use to edit this default value.

-When an alias that contains parameters is expanded, GPS first displays a dialog to ask for the value of the parameters.
-You can interactively enter this value, which replaces all corresponding :file:`%{name}` entities in the expanded text.
+When an alias that contains parameters is expanded, GPS highlights inserted expansion text and fields for all parameters.
+You can interactively enter values in the fields.
+Use :kbd:`Ctrl-TAB`, (this is also controlled by a preference) to toggle to next alias field.

 Alias files
 -------------